What Are FAST Goals? The 4-Element Personal Goal Framework

 Implementing Personal FAST Goals: 30/60/90 Day Plan

-Implementing the FAST framework for personal goals works best with a structured approach.
-Breaking the process into 30-day increments creates manageable phases that build momentum while maintaining focus.
+Implementing the FAST framework for personal goals works best with a structured 90-day arc.
+Breaking the process into 30-day increments creates manageable phases that build momentum while keeping focus.

 First 30 Days: Setting Personal Priorities